jpane24/OVtool/README.md

 contours without covariate labels.
 If the user specifies the parameter `col` as `"color"`, the contours will overlay a colored heat map.
-The second graphic (Figure 2) plots the p-value contours with the column names submitted to `weight_covariates` plotted by their raw rho and effect size.
-The third graphic (Figure 3) plots the treatment effect contours with the p-value contour overlayed and covariate labels.
+The second graphic (Figure 2) plots the p-value contours with the column names submitted to `plot_covariates` plotted by their raw rho and effect size.
+The third graphic (Figure 3) plots the treatment effect contours with the p-value contour overlaid and covariate labels.
 The `col` options for Figures 2 and 3 are `"bw"` and `"color"` which produce a black and white and colored contour graphic, respectively.

 ``` r
 plot.ov(ovtool_results_twang, print_graphic = "1", col = "bw")